gaillota/Hesdibi/README.md

 - [x] Use macro for dropdowns
 - [ ] Remove children folder when moving one
 - [x] Add folder on share links page
+- [ ] Add redirectCorrectly method in FolderController